The family of four who work, travel and live out of backpacks

 The Bush-Vinje family spots animals like iguanas and butterflies in Manuel Antonio National Park.

-CNN/Deb Brunswick and Tawanda Scott Santou
+CNN/Deb Brunswick and Tawanda Scott Sambou

 For many families in the US, travel is a once-a-year luxury.
 But Bush and Vinje were eager to try something different.